 being closed.

-Enabling Previews
+Enabling previews

-Configure Preview
+Configure preview

 Define previews in your resource YAML files with a blueprint and target environment.
 Make sure the target environment